particuleio/website/content/blog/k8s-no-cloud.en.md

 When running on Cloud Provider, in addition of the classic layer 4 load balancer, you sometime can get a Layer 7 load balancer, on GCP and AWS (with the application load balancer for example).
-But these have limited feature and are not really cost efficient et you often want/need an ingress controller ton manager your traffic from you Kubernetes cluster.
+But these have limited feature and are not really cost efficient and you often want/need an ingress controller to manager your traffic from you Kubernetes cluster.

 This ingress controller is often published on the outside with a service type `LoadBalancer`.
-That's why our previous metal lb deployment will come in handy.
+That's why our previous metallb deployment will come in handy.

 One of the first and most used ingress controller is the [nginx-ingress one](https://github.com/kubernetes/ingress-nginx) which can [easily be deployed